-BERN, Switzerland (Arête News) — Voters in Switzerland’s national elections on Sunday delivered a major boost to left-leaning Greens who support urgent U.N.-led climate action and other environmental causes in parliament over the next four years.
+BERN, Switzerland (AN) — Voters in Switzerland's national elections on Sunday delivered a major boost to left-leaning Greens who support urgent U.N.-led climate action and other environmental causes in parliament over the next four years.

-A record number of more than 4,600 candidates, about 40 percent of them women, sought four-year terms in the 200-member National Council, parliament’s lower house, and 46-member Council of States, the upper house.
+A record number of more than 4,600 candidates, about 40% of them women, sought four-year terms in the 200-member National Council, parliament’s lower house, and 46-member Council of States, the upper house.

-Recent student-led climate demonstrations that are part of a growing movement around the world played a role in Swiss balloting, as the Greens’ share of seats in the lower house nearly doubled to 13 percent, up from 7.1 percent in 2015, according to political research firm Gfs Bern.
+Recent student-led climate demonstrations that are part of a growing movement around the world played a role in Swiss balloting, as the Greens' share of seats in the lower house nearly doubled to 13%, up from 7.1% in 2015, according to political research firm Gfs Bern.

-The Green Liberals, who back environmental causes and libertarian socio-economic policies, notched 7.9 percent, up from 4.6 percent four years earlier, results on Sunday evening showed.
+The Green Liberals, who back environmental causes and libertarian socio-economic policies, notched 7.9%, up from 4.6% four years earlier, results on Sunday evening showed.

 "These federal elections are elections for the climate.
 The result is clear: voters are calling for quick, social solutions to the climate crisis," the Greens said in a statement after the elections.